Challenge

 CLARIFY

-To understand where I can position myself in the market, I did further research on competitors with similar products.
-I found that most solutions were ___ so I took key features to apply to my solution.
+To further understand where I can position this in the market, I did further case studies and SWOT analysis on competitors with similar products.

 CONCEPTUALISE